marcthird128/slpg/README.md

     as the main input to generate a 32-byte buffer.
 Call this the `hash`.
- 3. Treat the `hash` as a big-endian 256-bit number, convert to standard hexadecimal, pad with zeros to make it 64 characters long, reverse the string, and then output it.
+ 3. Treat the `hash` as a big-endian 256-bit number, convert to standard hexadecimal, pad with zeros to make it 64 characters long, reverse the string, replace first four chars with `!1Aa`, and then output it.

 ## Security